BlessingNehohwa/Deep_Learning_Neural_Networks/README.md

   Readily available historical data

 - **Model :**
-  We need a model the simplest mpodel we can train is a linear model stepping upon linear model. <br>Deep machine learning lets us create complicated  non-linear models- these usally fit the data much better than a simple linear model
+  We need a model the simplest model we can train is a linear model stepping upon linear model. <br>Deep machine learning lets us create complicated  non-linear models- these usally fit the data much better than a simple linear model
   <br>It all boilsi down to optimising this function.
   <br>If our model is measuring the prediction error of the model we would want to minimize this error, minimise the objective function